zazuko/notebooks/README.md

 # Linked Data by Zazuko

-[Zazuko](http://zazuko.com/) collects and publishes data from all areas of life.
-That includes demographics, economy, environment and politics.
-Corresponding datasets are published as [Linked Data](https://en.wikipedia.org/wiki/Linked_data).
+[Zazuko](http://zazuko.com/) works with data from all areas of life, for example data on demographics, the economy, the environment and politics.
+These datasets are published as [Linked Data](https://en.wikipedia.org/wiki/Linked_data).

 These tutorials show **how to work with Linked Data**.
 They will guide you to working with SPAQRL directly in python.
 We recommend them to people who would like to: